-A subaward is an award issued under a larger sponsored research award for the procurement of specific services or program-related tasks.
-Issuance of a subaward under a federal prime award is subject to compliance with federal law.
-All subawards are subject to the terms and conditions of the larger sponsored research award and the normal purchasing requirements of Dartmouth College.
+A Subaward is an award issued under a larger sponsored projects award for the procurement of specific services or program-related tasks.
+Issuance of a Subaward under a federal prime award is subject to compliance with federal law.
+All Subawards are subject to the terms and conditions of the larger sponsored projects award and the normal purchasing requirements of Dartmouth College.

-When Dartmouth College is the grantor: Work to be completed under the auspices of a Dartmouth College or DHMC sponsored research award is contracted out to a third party.
-Dartmouth College awards a portion of a sponsored research award to a third party.
-Usually, this third party is brought into the project because resources or skills for completing specific tasks are not readily available at the College or DHMC.
+When Dartmouth College is the grantor: Work to be completed under the auspices of a Dartmouth College sponsored projects award is contracted out to a third party.
+Dartmouth College awards a portion of a sponsored projects award to a third party.
+Usually, this third party is brought into the project because resources or skills for completing specific tasks are not readily available at the College.
 The intended use of the third party will be articulated in the approved proposal.
-Attempts to add new subawards to an existing project must have prior approval by the sponsor.
-All questions concerning subawards should be referred to staff in the OSP.
-Once the proposal is awarded, staff in the OSP will prepare a subaward agreement, reflecting the specifics of the proposal (budget, workplan, etc.), the appropriate sponsor's terms and conditions and the policies and procedures of Dartmouth College.
-Because subaward agreements are written to assign a portion of the programmatic effort to another organization, they are responsible for managing the technical and administrative aspects of its scope or work and making progress reports to the Dartmouth College Principal Investigator or Project Director, and financial reports to OSP.
+All questions concerning Subawards should be referred to the Subaward Coordinator or Sponsored Research Manager.
+Once the proposal is awarded, Department Grant Managers, Sponsored Research Managers and the Subaward Coordinator will coordinate preparing a Subaward agreement.
+The Subaward agreement will reflect the specifics of the proposal (budget, workplan, etc.), the appropriate sponsor's terms and conditions and the policies and procedures of Dartmouth College.
+Since Subaward agreements are written to assign a portion of the programmatic effort to another organization, they are responsible for managing the technical and administrative aspects of their agreement.

-After an award has been made to Dartmouth College, it may become necessary to issue a subaward not outlined in the originally funded proposal.
-The Principal Investigator must prepare in writing a letter to the sponsor that addresses the reasons for selecting a particular subaward to complete the work.
-This letter must be signed by staff in the OSP, before being forwarded by the Principal Investigator to the sponsor.
+After an award has been made to Dartmouth College, it may become necessary to issue a Subaward that was not stated in the originally funded proposal.
+The Principal Investigator must prepare a letter to the sponsor that addresses the reasons for selecting a particular Subaward to complete the work.
+The letter must be signed by both the Principal Investigator and an authorized official in OSP before submitting to the sponsor for their approval.